DeiC-HPC/GPU-learning/mdbook/src/introduction.md

 On a CPU we would set a specific index in `a` and to overwrite the whole array we would need a loop of some sort to overwrite all values.

-On a GPU the variable `i` would have a different value for each core, meaning that we could set all values in `a` with just one line of code instead of using a loop.
+On a GPU the variable `i` would be populated by the GPU and have a different value for each core, meaning that we could set all values in `a` with just one line of code instead of using a loop.

 Due to the fact that we are running the same instructions on multiple data entities at the same time, we will have to think differently about control flow